 - 1. During testing of disbursements and receipts it was noted that profit and loss summaries were not completed for fundraising activities and we found instances where sales tax was not charged on purchases. - 2.
-Several clubs had no activity in 2017.
+Girls softball had no activity in 2018.

-Status: Condition 1 is unchanged and only Girls Softball had no fiscal activity.
+Status: Condition 1 remains unchanged and the Art Club and Wrestling Club had no activity in 2019.